andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 - to require specific base class for the behavior implementations
 - to allow for complete decoupling of the skin from the behavior
 - to make the legacy internal InputMap class public
-- to make existing core behaviors public
+- to require making the behaviors public